Table of Contents

 Word embeddings are numerical representations of text data created by unsupervised models.
 A model trained in an unsupervised way scours large quantities of text and creates vectors to represent the words in the text.

-Unfortunately, by searching for hidden patterns and using them to create embeddings (which automatically group data), your models are exposed to more than just semantic information.
+Unfortunately, by searching for hidden patterns and using them to create embeddings (which automatically group data), models are exposed to more than just semantic information.
 While processing the text, models are also exposed to biases that are not unlike the ones present in human society.
-The biases then get propagated into your supervised learning models—the same models that are supposed to take in unbiased data to ensure they don't produce biased results.
+The biases then get propagated into the supervised learning models—the same models that are supposed to take in unbiased data to ensure that they don't produce biased results.

 If you’re skeptical about whether something like this can happen, let’s explore a few of the many examples of racial bias and gender bias that occur in deep learning.

-A 2021 article published by The Brookings Institution’s Artificial Intelligence and Emerging Technology Initiative, part of series entitled “AI and Bias,” discusses research into bias and NLP.
+A 2021 article published by The Brookings Institution’s Artificial Intelligence and Emerging Technology Initiative, part of the series titled “AI and Bias” discusses research into bias and NLP.
 The article notes a study performed by the author at Princeton University's Center for Information Technology Policy in 2017.
 The study revealed many instances of gender bias in machine learning language applications.
 While studying machines as they process word embeddings, the researchers found that the machines learned human-like biases from the word associations in their training material.

-For instance, the machine learning tools were learning that sentences that contained the word "woman" more often also included words such as "kitchen" and "art."
-On the contrary, sentences that contained "man" more often also contained words such as "science" and "technology."
+For instance, the machine learning tools were learning that sentences that contained the word "woman" more often also included words such as "kitchen" and "art," While sentences that contained "man" more often also contained words such as "science" and "technology."
 As machine learning picks up on these patterns, these types of gender biases are propagated down the line.
 If a supervised training model uses biased embeddings, it will also produce biased results.

-Image Source: Observation and evaluation of gender bias in NLP, Image Source: Sun, Tony, et al. "Mitigating gender bias in natural language processing: Literature review."
+Image Source: Sun, Tony, et al. "Mitigating gender bias in natural language processing: Literature review."
 (2019).